 The Transit Operations program category is administered by VTA as the service provider of bus operations; therefore, there is a regularly scheduled interfund transfer from 2016 Measure B funds to the Transit Operations account.
-According to VTA management, new/innovative transit service model sub-program is competitive grant program and bus stop amenity improvements charges are tracked as a separate project, and therefore both programs operate on a reimbursement basis; no expenditures for these sub-categories were incurred during the audit period.
-However, VTA advances funds for the first two sub-programs (enhance Core Bus Network and expand mobility services) and has not yet established or documented a methodology to validate that 2016 Measure B funds.
-Therefore, the amount of actual expenditures for these sub-categories could not be specifically isolated and validated.
-However, since the Transit Operations Division bus operations budgets are over \$200 million annually, it is unlikely that 2016 Measure B expenditures exceeded operating costs for any particular purpose within the applicable Transit Operations program sub-categories.
-Nevertheless, VTA should demonstrate that program category funding was used in accordance with expenditure guidelines.
+According to VTA management, the new and innovative transit service model sub-program is a competitive grant program, and bus stop amenity improvement charges are tracked as a separate project.
+Therefore, both programs operate on a reimbursement basis and no expenditures for these sub-categories were incurred during the audit period.
+However, since the Transit Operations Division bus operations budgets are over \$200 million annually, it is unlikely that 2016 Measure B expenditures exceeded operating costs for any particular purpose within the applicable Transit Operations sub-categories.
+In our prior report, we recommended that VTA should demonstrate that the Program category funding was used in accordance with expenditure guidelines.
+VTA has taken steps to establish or document a methodology to validate the 2016 Measure B funds during our audit period, and established the policies to address this recommendation in July 2021.